aantron/ocaml.org/data/planet/sfletcher/dijkstras-algorithm.md

         <span class="keyword">with</span>
         <span class="keywordsign">|</span> <span class="constructor">Load_error</span> err <span class="keywordsign">-&gt;</span> <span class="keywordsign">`</span><span class="constructor">Load_error</span> err
 </code></pre>
+    <p></p>

-<p>At this point the &quot;scaffolding&quot; for Dijkstra's algorithm, that part of <code class="code">GRAPH</code> dealing with the representation of graphs is implemented.</p>
+<p>At this point the "scaffolding" for Dijkstra's algorithm, that part of <code class="code">GRAPH</code> dealing with the representation of graphs is implemented.</p>
 <p>The interpretation of Dijkstra's algorithm we adopt is functional : the idea is we loop over vertices relaxing their edges until all shortest paths are known.
-What we know on any recursive iteration of the loop is a current &quot;state&quot; (of the computation) and each iteration produces a new state.
+What we know on any recursive iteration of the loop is a current "state" (of the computation) and each iteration produces a new state.
 This next definition is the formal definition of <code class="code">type state</code>.
 </p><pre><code class="code">      <span class="keyword">module</span> <span class="constructor">Dijkstra</span> = <span class="keyword">struct</span>

         <span class="keyword">type</span> state = {